Masuji Ibuse: Early life and education

-Ibuse failed his entrance exam to Hiroshima Middle School but in 1911 he gained admission to Fukuyama Middle School.
+Ibuse failed his entrance exam to Hiroshima Middle School, but in 1911 he gained admission to Fukuyama Middle School.
 Fukuyama Middle School was an elite academy and was linked to eminent scholars.
-Fukuyama's teachers boasted about the school's pedigree but Ibuse did not care much for this.
-Ibuse spoke of this school as following Western ideals; in The First Half of My Life he said that the school emphasized Dutch learning and French military exercises.

-Ibuse was made fun of at this school; he even went so far as to avoid wearing glasses in an effort to avoid being ridiculed.
+Fukuyama's teachers boasted about the school's pedigree, but Ibuse was unconcerned.
+Ibuse spoke of this school as following Western ideals; in The First Half of My Life, he said that the school emphasized Dutch learning and French military exercises.
+Ibuse was made fun of at this school, and he avoided wearing glasses in an effort to avoid ridicule.

-Although Ibuse enjoyed the Western influences of his education, his grandfather arranged for a private tutorial in Chinese literature, however, this training came to a stop when Ibuse's tutor died.
-At his school, Ibuse often had to deal with rules that forbade students to read fictional literature; this prevented Ibuse from reading popular works during this period.
-However Ibuse managed to read works from Shimazaki Toson and Mori Ogai.
-In 1916, Ibuse even wrote a letter to Ogai with the pseudonym Kuchiki Sansuke.
+Although Ibuse enjoyed the Western influences in his education, his grandfather arranged for a private tutorial in Chinese literature.
+However, this training stopped when Ibuse's tutor died.
+His school often forbade students from reading fictional literature, which prevented Ibuse from reading many popular works during this period.

+However, Ibuse did read works by Shimazaki Toson and Mori Ogai.
+In 1916, Ibuse wrote a letter to Ogai using the pseudonym Kuchiki Sansuke.
 Ogai believed Sansuke was a famous scholar and sent a reply to Sansuke expressing his gratitude.
 While in middle school, Ibuse's brother Fumio submitted a poem to the Tokyo journal Shusai Bundan using Ibuse's name.
-Ibuse was reprimanded by the principal of Fukuyama Middle School but he was also praised by receiving two fan letters.
+Ibuse was reprimanded by the principal of Fukuyama Middle School, but he was also praised.
+He received two fan letters.

 The reprimand Ibuse received influenced him to express an interest in the visual arts.

-Ibuse studied the arts at Fukuyama Middle School; he enjoyed the classes but did not feel he wanted to commit his life to becoming an artist.
-Ibuse graduated from middle school in 1917; he wanted to continue his artistic endeavours under the tutorship of established painter Hashimoto Kansetsu but this opportunity was denied by Kansetsu.
+Ibuse studied the arts at Fukuyama Middle School.
+He enjoyed the classes but did not feel he wanted to commit his life to becoming an artist.
+Ibuse graduated from middle school in 1917.
+Afterwards he sought to continue his artistic endeavours under the tutorship of established painter Hashimoto Kansetsu, but Kansetsu denied him this opportunity.